miyako/4d-unsloth-gemma-4/README.md

 > - Add documentation to this
 > - Why does this code not work?
 >
-> An LLM can be used to generate paraphrased variants, or randomly damage good code, but by definition you can't use an LLM to teach itself something it doesn't know already.
+> An LLM can be used to generate paraphrased variants, or randomly damage good code, but by definition you can't use an LLM to teach itself something it doesn't know.

 > [!WARNING]
 > Additional training does not necessarily result in improvement.
 It is perfectly possible to poison a model's weights by feeding it bad data.
 Machine learning is mathematical pattern recognition.
 Frontier labs have done the hard work of training base models using a colossal amount of cultural content created and classified by actual people.
 Fine-tuning is less costly, but still requires careful guidance and attention by a qualified supervisor.